Not all bleach is created equally

 For stains, the process is a little different.
 The following technique works well for spot cleaning and stubborn stains.

 - Apply to stain.
-Apply the solution directly to the stain.
+Apply the solution directly to the stains.

 - Give the stain remover about five minutes to do its job and lift that stain.